x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/exchange-activesync/remote-wipe.md

 - In the EAC, check the status of the mobile device.
 The status will change from **Wipe Pending** to **Wipe Successful**.

 - In Outlook on the web, check the status of the mobile device.
 The status will change from **Wipe Pending** to **Wipe Successful**.

+> [!NOTE]
+> In an Office 365-based environment, the result of a remote device wipe is not reported back to Exchange.
+Even when the wipe is successful, the status will display as **Pending**.